Landlords and Lot Owners

 The current rental market has made it harder than ever for Santa Barbara’s service employees, seniors and disabled residents to find housing.
 Please list your units with New Beginnings—remember you still screen and select the tenant of your choice based on your screening criteria.

-Call Lesley Wilson, Case Manager and Program Coordinator for New Beginning’s Supportive Services program for the Housing Authority of the City of Santa Barbara.
+Call Marina Vicario, Bi-lingual (English/Spanish) Case Manager for New Beginning’s Supportive Services program for the Housing Authority of the City of Santa Barbara.